kristnamobley/GradPrediction/README.md

 The project uses a **Decision Tree Classifier** from 'scikit-learn' to predict wether students will graduate on time if at all.

 ### Steps:
 1. **Data Preparation**: Data from students who have already graduated was gather in SQL to create  table with studentids and columns including their data that would affect their graduation.
-Data was processedm cleaned and used for training the model.
+Data was processed, cleaned and used for training the model.
 2. **Model Training**:The model is trained on features such as grades, attendance, and course completion.
 3. **Model Prediction**: The trained model is then used to make predictions on current student data to determine which students are likely to graduate on time.